Principal investigator

 I am an Assistant Professor of Psychology at Toronto Metropolitan University.
-My research interests focus on the intersection of psychology and law and the way that social identities influence propensity for violence and victimization.
+I study the intersection of psychology and law and the way that social identities influence the risk of violence and victimization.
 Prior to pursing an academic career path in psychology, I obtained a law degree and practiced as a lawyer at the Ontario bar from 2007 to 2019.
-More specifically, I am interested in the following areas of research:

 Graduate students

 Sarah is working on her Master’s degree at TMU under the supervision of Dr. Erentzen.
-Her research interests include the psychosocial consequences of false accusations of child sexual abuse, stigma toward those accused of child sexual abuse, wrongful convictions, and the effect of emotional demeanour on the perceived credibility of innocence claims.
-Prior to attending TMU, Sarah completed her Honours BA in Psychology at York University, with her thesis focused on the role of ‘ideal victim’ stereotypes on perceptions of sexual assault.
+Her research interests include the stigmatizing consequences of being falsely accused of child sexual abuse, and how offence stigma may affect the presumption of innocence.
+She completed her BA in Psychology at York University, with a fourth year project on the role of ‘ideal victim’ stereotypes on perceptions of sexual assault.
 Personal interests include the history of psychology, the history of crime, Indigenous culture, and the study of religion.

 Joey is a Master’s student in the Psychology Department at TMU, working under the supervision of Dr. Erentzen.
 Their research interests include queer, racialized identities and how they may be subjected to gatekeeping by other member of those groups.
+They are interviewing queer women in the Toronto area about their experiences with identity gatekeeping and how racial identities may influence feelings of belonging.
 Joey completed an Honours BA at TMU and received CGS-M scholarship support for their studies.

 Kanika Lekhi

 Kanika is a fourth year undergraduate student pursuing a major in psychology and a minor in criminology.
 She is interested in how psychology and the law interact and hopes to work in the field of forensic psychology.
-Currently, she is working on her thesis with the PLJ lab focusing on the impact of unreliable witnesses and evidence on jury decision making.
+She is working on her thesis with the PLJ lab focusing on the impact of unreliable witnesses and evidence on jury decision making.
 In her free time, she loves painting, playing sports, and fitness.
+She hopes to pursue graduate studies in the future.

 Danielle Castelhano

 Danielle is a fourth-year undergraduate psychology student at Toronto Metropolitan University.
-Her academic focus centers on the intersection of psychology and social justice, particularly with interests in prejudice, discrimination, gender, and sexuality.
-Danielle is completing her undergraduate thesis in the PLJ Lab, where she investigates how online media consumption shapes attitudes toward gender roles and perceptions of acceptable social behavior, particularly in the context of toxic masculinity.
-Danielle is passionate about fostering research that drives meaningful social and institutional change and plans to pursue graduate studies to further her impact in this field.
+She is interested in the intersection of psychology and social justice, particularly in prejudice, discrimination, gender, and sexuality.
+Danielle’s thesis investigates how online media consumption and Manosphere content shapes attitudes toward gender roles and stranger sexual harassment.
+Danielle hopes to pursue graduate studies in the future.

 Research Assistants